SteffenKn/GitHub.JS-API/README.md

   - Returns
     - A promise containing the data of the repository as JSON
       - Type: JSON

+- asRepositoryData(): Promise<IRepositoryData>
+  - Parameters
+    - None

+  - Returns
+    - A promise containing the data of the repository as IRepositoryData
+      - Type: IRepositoryData

 - [static] fromData(owner: Owner, data: JSON, configService?: ConfigService): Repo
   - Parameters